 FRIDAY is an insurance company incorporated in 2017 offering motor insurance policies, home content insurance policies and private liability insurance policies in the German market and Multi Risque Habitation (MRH) policies in the French market.
-As a digital insurer the company focuses primarily on the development of a simple, digital, and sustainable insurance experience for customers.
-FRIDAY's goal is to become the most popular digital insurer by offering an insurance experience customers love.
+As a digital insurer the company focuses primarily on the development of a simple, digital and sustainable insurance experience for customers.

-FRIDAY has successfully developed its operations and business in the last years.
-The partnership with SevenVentures GmbH enables FRIDAY to advertise its insurance products in the advertising outlets of the ProSiebenSat.1Group, which have a wide reach in Germany among FRIDAY's relevant target groups.
+FRIDAY has successfully developed its operations and business over the past years.
+The partnership with Seven Ventures GmbH enabled FRIDAY to advertise its insurance products in the advertising outlets of the ProSiebenSat.1 Group, which have a wide reach in Germany among FRIDAY's relevant target groups.

-The corporation with SevenVentures supported FRIDAY to remain stable high brand awareness in Germany and built trust with customers.
-The focus was put on the brand promise create an insurance experience that customers love.
-The FRIDAY brand achieves top values for modernity, simplicity and innovation and stands for relief and flexibility among customers in Germany.
-The brand is in line with the characteristics of the products.
-In 2023, FRIDAY was awarded in Germany by renowned consumer organizations which is confirming the high quality of our insurance products and customer service level.
-High ratings on customer portals such as Trustpilot (4.0/5), eKomi (4.9/5) and Google Review (4.2/5) underline the broad satisfaction of its customers.
+The continuation of the advertisement campaign increased brand awareness in Germany and built trust with customers.
+The focus was put on the brand promise to create an insurance experience that customers love.
+The FRIDAY brand achieves top values for modernity, simplicity and innovation and stands for reliability and flexibility among customers in Germany.
+The brand aligns with the characteristics of its products.
+High ratings on customer portals such as Trustpilot and Google Review with an average rating of 4.4 out of 5.0 underline the broad satisfaction of its customers.
 This is an outstanding result among new insurance market participants in Germany and France.

 FRIDAY's business model is based on building digital solutions for the insurance industry.
-FRIDAY Insurance S.A. continues its transformation from a pure-play car insurance firm to a digital provider of property and casualty insurance, started in 2019 with the introduction of home contents insurance and legal insurance for motorists followed by the private liability product and accident insurance, offered to customers via intermediation, in 2022 in Germany.
-The MRH product was enhanced in 2023 with the introduction of the school insurance add-on in June 2023.
+FRIDAY Insurance S.A. has been transforming from a pure-play car insurance firm to a digital provider of property and casualty insurance, started in 2019 with the introduction of home contents insurance and legal insurance for motorists followed by the private liability product and accident insurance, offered to customers via intermediation, in 2022 in Germany.
+FRIDAY entered mid of 2021 the French Insurance market with its MRH product, which was enhanced with the introduction of the school insurance add-on in June 2023.

-The focus FRIDAY's in innovation is on automation of insurance relevant processes as well as their optimization from the customer's point of view.
+FRIDAY's focus on innovation has been on the automation of insurance relevant processes and their optimization from the customer's perspective.
 FRIDAY directs its attention on developing solutions for mass market business that are highly scalable.
 This is particularly reflected in the technical infrastructure.
 The company provides all its insurance services entirely paperless and fully digital.